Marine Mucilage: Effects

 The significant increase in the amount of marine mucilage has become a public health, economic, and an environmental issue around the world.
 Excessive marine mucilage was observed clumping at least as early as 2009, while marine mucilage was first reported in 1729.

-Public Health
+Public health

-While marine mucilage is not known to be toxic to humans, there are still public health concerns that are associated with it.
+While marine mucilage is not known to be toxic to humans but there are still public health concerns that are associated with it.
 Due to its complex makeup, marine mucilage has been shown to contain pathogenic bacteria and transport marine diseases.
 The majority of marine diseases spread by marine mucilage affect both marine invertebrates and vertebrates.

 Economic

-Marine mucilage has had an evident impact on economies around the world, especially those that revolve around the Mediterranean Sea.
+Marine mucilage has an evident impact on economies around the world, especially that revolve around the Mediterranean Sea.
 Ever since its discovery, marine mucilage has long been seen as a nuisance to the fishing industry, as it clogs fishing nets.
 Tourism is also affected, as coastal towns that rely on tourism suffer from unpleasant looking waters.
 Properties of marine mucilage produce a bad smell and makes the seawater unsuitable for bathing.